Saina Nehwal Out of Denmark Open, Sameer Verma Advances to Quarters

 Saina was earlier diagnosed with a gastroenteritis problem in March, made first-round exits in China and Korea and she will aim to get deep into the draw.

-In the men’s singles event – Sameer Verma defeated Kanta Tsuneyama 21-11, 21-11 to advance to the quarterfinals.
-Sameer will play former world number one Chen Long in the last eight clash.
+In the men’s singles event – Sameer Verma defeated Kanta Tsuneyama 21-11, 21-11 to advance to the pre-quarterfinals.
+Sameer will play former world number one Chen Long in the last 16 clash.

 In the mixed doubles category, Indian pair of Pranaav Jerry Chopra/N Sikki Reddy defeated Marvin Seidel and Linda Efler in straight games – 21-16, 21-11 – to move to the next round.